 The falling of pressure systems in an eye of a hurricane seem foretold most directly off of the New Jersey shore in a simple rainbow by Ryan Maue, as plunging the pressure system in a steep inequality that is the dominant interpretive frame of reference for the sudden uncorking of winds that arrived Thursday morning in the early hours, speeding down streets with an eerily uneven whistle to wake sleeping residents, foretelling the gale-force winds that lured snow in dense clouds at sharp angles in the hours to come that would be followed by the patient gutteral growling of snow plows.

-The plunging of the pressure systems are striking as they seem to overlay–and be filled with more meaning–in ways that only affirm that they are the real story, in a convergence of water vapor and pressure systems transcend the jurisdictional lines that lie beneath them, and appear increasingly flimsy bounds.
+The plunging of the pressure systems seem to overlay with the area of future drilling.
+The convergence of water vapor and pressure systems transcend the jurisdictional lines that lie beneath them, and appear increasingly flimsy bounds.
 U.S. National Weather Services responded through cautionary storm watches and warnings for the eastern seaboard, the coast destined to be broadly buffeted by freezing winds that will create “difficult travel conditions” up and down the seaboard, for those still preparing to drive from Disneyland to most any place on the eastern coast.
 The streams of vapor, far more resembling the cloud-streamed skies of a Star Wars desert planet Tatooine than anything we might recognize or meteorologists have oriente us; swirls of water vapor spun off the rising winds, bringing temperatures that are indeed colder than Mars.
 If all maps require scale bars, the water vapor flows that swirl off of the eastern seaboard suggest a new notion of contour maps, where the contours of weather trump the shape of the land.